sherbold/atoml/README.md

 Caret support: The test generation for the R-based Caret framework is currently only available for the generation of smoke tests for classification algorithms.

 Predictions output: By adding the flag '-predictions' to the function call, the generated smoke tests save the predictions on the test data in a csv file.
 This is currently only available for classification algorithms.

+AIToolBox support: Test generation for classification and clustering algorithms supported on Linux is available. '-mysql' option is currently not supported.

 # License